 A sensible step to take is to allow your shoes to dry out properly before wearing them again.
 Where you can try and alternate between at least two pairs of shoes so that any that get sweaty or wet are able to dry out before being worn again.

 You could also invest in a pair of shoe and boot dryers.
-These are a great gadget to have around the house especially in the winter months.
+These are great gadgets to have around the house, especially in the winter months.
 Just place your shoes on the dryer and warm air will blow into the shoes allowing them to dry out usually overnight.
 It doesn’t cost much to run and it could be your answer to solving two problems rather than just one.